Top 71 Malaysian Slang Words Only Locals Use

 The Chinese communities love to munch on the seeds as snacks, especially when watching a movie at the cinema.

 This is the ultimate slang used by Malaysians everywhere.

-One would argue that you’ve never heard a real Malaysian conversation if you haven’t encountered the famous ‘lah.’
+Perhaps you’ve never heard a real Malaysian conversation without encountering the famous ‘lah.’

 There is no explanation for ‘lah’ as the word itself means nothing; Malaysians use it to add ‘flavor’ and’ emphasis’ to their sentences.

 Fair warning, using ‘lah’ can be rather addictive once you get the hang of it.